huggingface/transformers/docs/source/en/model_doc/clip.md

 <PipelineTag pipeline="image-to-text"/>

-- A [notebook](https://colab.research.google.com/drive/1tuoAC5F4sC7qid56Z0ap-stR3rwdk0ZV?usp=sharing) on how to use a pretrained CLIP for inference with beam search. 🌎
+- A [notebook](https://colab.research.google.com/drive/1tuoAC5F4sC7qid56Z0ap-stR3rwdk0ZV?usp=sharing) on how to use a pretrained CLIP for inference with beam search for image captioning. 🌎